microbiomedata/nmdc-metrics-fetcher/README.md

 1. If prompted, follow the prompts to authorize the Google Apps Script script to access the Google Sheets document.
 1. Verify the "Triggers" page lists the newly-created trigger.

 That's it!
-Google Apps Script is now configured to run the script once a day.
+Google Apps Script is now configured to run the `main` function in the `Code.gs` script once a day.